commanded/commanded/guides/Events.md

 end
 ```

 Note, due to event serialization you should expect that only: strings, numbers and boolean values defined in an event are preserved; any other value will be converted to a string.
-You can control this behaviour as described in serialization section.
+You can control this behaviour as described in [serialization](https://github.com/commanded/commanded/blob/master/guides/Serialization.md) section.

 ## Event handlers

 Event handlers allow you to execute code that reacts to domain events: to build read model projections; dispatch commands to other aggregates; and to interact with third-party systems such as sending emails.

 Commanded guarantees only one instance of an event handler will run, regardless of how many nodes are running (even when not using distributed Erlang).
-This is enforced by the event store subscription (Postgres advisory locks in Elixir Event Store).
+This is enforced by the event store subscription (PostgreSQL advisory locks in Elixir Event Store).

 Use the `Commanded.Event.Handler` macro within your event handler module to implement the defined behaviour.
 This consists of a single `handle/2` function that receives each published domain event and its metadata, including the event's unique event number.
 It should return `:ok` on success or `{:error, :reason}` on failure.
 You can return `{:error, :already_seen_event}` to skip events that have already been handled, due to the at-least-once event delivery of the supported event stores.